deftomat/opinionated/README.md

 If you need to alter the predefined ESLint rules, just follow the [ESLint configuration guide](https://eslint.org/docs/user-guide/configuring).

 Any rule specified in your configuration file will be merged over build-in configuration.
 This allows you to add/edit/remove any rule you want.

+## Ignoring files and directories

+As tool is using ESLint and Prettier, you can follow their guides to ignore any file or directory.

+However, when tool detects, that there are no _.ignore_ file for these tools, then it tries to use `.opinionatedignore` file which will be applied to both ESLint and Prettier.
+If there is no `.opinionatedignore`, then `.gitignore` will be used.

+**Resolution order for ESLint:**

+- `.eslintignore`
+- `eslintIgnore` property in `package.json`
+- `.opinionatedignore`
+- `.gitignore`

+**Resolution order for Prettier:**

+- `.prettierignore`
+- `.opinionatedignore`
+- `.gitignore`